Books on the Rennes-le-Château Mystery

 5 stars

-Although some of the information is reliable - for example that the mainstream western Church has selected, edited, "interpreted" and suppressed ancient texts for its own ends - there are no footnotes and therefore no way to judge the reliability of most of the information given.
+Although some of the information is reliable (for example that the mainstream Churches have selected, edited, "interpreted" and suppressed ancient texts for their own ends), there are no footnotes and therefore no way to judge the reliability of the information given.
+The bibliography does not inspire great confidence.

+None of the information is original and none of the more interesting assertions is assessed critically.
 There is no central thesis and no conclusion.
-In fact, chapters of the book appear to be uncritical synopses of the books listed in the bibliography.
-Despite this, The Secret History of Christianity is still a good read for those unfamiliar with the world of RLC mysteries and conspiracies.
+In fact, chapters of the book appear to be synopses of the books mentioned in the bibliography.
+Despite this, the book is still a good read for those unfamiliar with the hidden world of mysteries and conspiracies.

 Amazon Recommended Books on Rennes-le-Château and its mysteries